rocketacademy/bootcamp-4.1/3-backend/3.1-express.js/README.md

 Express Fruit Application

-Please checkout the finished code in this [repository](https://github.com/rocketacademy/m3\_express\_repo/tree/crud\_handlers), ensure that you're on the `crud_handlers` branch if you want to test out the application on your machine you will need to install the dependencies with the command `npm install` after the installation you can then run the application with the command `node index.js`
+Please checkout the finished code in this <a href="https://github.com/rocketacademy/m3\_express\_repo/tree/crud\_handlers" target="_blank">repository</a>, ensure that you're on the `crud_handlers` branch if you want to test out the application on your machine you will need to install the dependencies with the command `npm install` after the installation you can then run the application with the command `node index.js`